-The goodwill is subject to the nonamortization provisions of SFAS No. 142 from the date of acquisition.
+The goodwill is subject to the nonamortization provisions of Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets", from the date of acquisition.
 Other intangibles also includes \$0.1 million allocated to backlog and \$0.8 million allocated to developed technology which are amortized over periods of 1 month and 5 years, respectively.
 Goodwill and other intangibles of Houno are allocated to the Commercial Foodservice Equipment Group for segment reporting purposes.
 These assets are not deductible for tax purposes.